mramdass/Message_Digest_Detective/README.md

             |
              --> Compute Hashes
                     |
-                     --> if list of hashes exceeds 50 (this number changes to sys.maxint if files on on different drives)
+                     --> if list of hashes exceeds 50 (this number changes to sys.maxint if files are on different drives)
                             |
                              --> Unified Search: open NSRL Unified RDS zip file and search for hashes in order (linearly)
                                     |